MONTPELLIER CENTRE - ANTIGONE

-You will discover many remarkable places like the Place de la Comédie, the gardens of Peyroux, the Aqueduc Saint Clément, the Jardin des Plantes, the Faculty of Medicine and the Cathedral St Pierre, the Fabre Museum or the mikvé.
+You’ll discover many remarkable sites, including the Place de la Comédie, the Peyroux gardens, the Aqueduc Saint Clément, the Jardin des Plantes, the Faculty of Medicine and St Pierre Cathedral, the Musée Fabre and the mikveh.

-Montpellier is an ideal starting point to visit listed sites in Languedoc-Roussillon such as the Camargue and the Cévennes.
+Montpellier is an ideal starting point for visiting the listed sites of the Languedoc-Roussillon region, such as the Camargue and the Cévennes.

-Montpellier, the eighth largest city in France, capital of the Hérault department and the Languedoc-Roussillon region and a major tourist attraction on the Mediterranean coast, is characterised by a very sunny climate and finely sandy beaches.
-Its geographical location in the south of France makes the city an Italian-Spanish crossroads, giving it an abundance of air, road and rail transport (TGV).
+Montpellier, France’s eighth-largest city, is the capital of the Hérault département and is located in the Occitanie region, making it a major tourist attraction on the Mediterranean coast, with its sunny climate and sandy beaches.
+Its geographical location in southern France makes the town an Italian-Spanish crossroads, giving it an abundance of air, road and rail (TGV) transport links.

 Médiathèque centrale Emile Zola Montpellier